 One of the big claims of Primal Body Detox is that you can choose a detox plan based on your blood type.
 Your blood type is determined by whether or not certain markers are present in your blood cells.
 The four main blood types are types A, B, AB, and O.

 Dieting based on blood type was recently made popular by a naturopath named Peter D'Adamo.
-There is some disagreement as to whether this is scientifically valid.
+There is strong disagreement as to whether this is scientifically valid.

-As far as I can tell, diets based on blood type or other genetic factors just haven't been researched enough.
-The evidence is inconclusive, but that doesn't mean they don't have benefits.
+As far as I can tell, diets based on blood type or other genetic factors hasn't been studied enough to conclude anything.
 With advances in science and genetics, diets based on your genetic makeup will soon be a huge market.